stereosuper/beezup/dest/wp-content/plugins/multilingual-press/readme.txt

 === MultilingualPress ===
-Contributors: inpsyde, toscho, tfrommen, Bueltge, hughwillfayle, nullbyte, Biont, ChriCo, dnaber-de, paddelboot
+Contributors: inpsyde, toscho, tfrommen, Bueltge, hughwillfayle, nullbyte, Biont, ChriCo, dnaber-de, dinamiko
-Tags: bilingual, i18n, international, internationalization, l10n, lang, language, localization, multi, multilanguage, multilingual, multisite, network, translation
-Requires at least: 4.2
+Tags: multilingual, multisite, translate, woocommerce, language switcher Requires at least: 4.7
-Tested up to: 4.7
+Tested up to: 5.2
-Stable tag: 2.5.5
+Stable tag: 2.11.3

 Create a fast translation network on WordPress multisite.

-== Description ==
+== Description

+WARNING: MultilingualPress 2 is not compatible with Gutenberg.
+BEFORE you update your WordPress to version 5.0 please read our [MultilingualPress and WordPress 5.0 guide](https://multilingualpress.org/docs/multilingualpress-wordpress-5-0-gutenberg/).

+**Exciting news!
+MultilingualPress 3.0 is released and available for Pro users!
+Fully refactored, based on PHP 7, Gutenberg support, improved UI and optimized for WooCommerce.
+[Get it here!](https://multilingualpress.org/#buy)**

+*Please note, you can't update MLP2 to MLP3 as usual, this is a complete refactor.
+We are currently working on a [Migration tool which is available as alpha version on github](https://github.com/inpsyde/multilingualpress-2-to-3-migration).
+A tutorial for the migration tool can be found [here](https://multilingualpress.org/docs/multilingualpress-2-3-migration-tool/)*

-Run each language in a separate site, and connect the content in a lightweight user interface.
-Use a customizable widget to link to all sites.
+Run each language in a separate site of your WordPress multisite and connect the content in a lightweight user interface.
+To allow your users switch between languages, create a language switcher in your custom menu or use a customizable widget.

 This plugin lets you connect an unlimited amount of sites with each other.
 Set a main language for each site, create relationships (connections), and start writing.
 You get a new field now to